- Roelof Botha is a South African actuary, venture capitalist, and company director born in 1973.

 Sequoia Capital (2003-present)

 After leaving PayPal, Botha joined the investment group Sequoia Capital as a partner.
-In his time at Sequoia, Botha has served on the board of nearly twenty companies, many of them technology-oriented.
+In his time at Sequoia, Botha has served on the board of nearly twenty companies, many technology-oriented companies.
 These include genetic testing service 23andMe, website design company Square, event scheduling company Eventbrite, cloud-based note recording company Evernote, and social networking site Tumblr, among others.
 He was also briefly a member of the board of directors for YouTube, the video-sharing site created by fellow PayPal Mafia members Steve Chen, Jawed Karim, and Chad Hurley, before the company was acquired by Google.

-What is Roelof Botha known for?
+What Is Roelof Botha Known For?

 Roelof Botha is primarily known as an influential staff member of PayPal during its early years.
-Through his increasingly important roles in the company, culminating in CFO, Botha would have played a significant role in how PayPal attracted corporate investors, managed its finances and continued on its road to success.
+Through his increasingly important roles in the company, culminating in CFO, Botha would have played a significant role in how PayPal attracted corporate investors, managed its finances, and continued on its road to success.
 As its CFO, Botha was also the person who negotiated PayPal’s sale to eBay.
-Botha was a relatively young age when he held this position, making his accomplishments even more impressive.
+Botha was at a relatively young age when he held this position, making his accomplishments even more impressive.

 Roelof Botha: Marriage, Children, and Personal Life